msabramo/kallithea/docs/api/api.rst

 get_repo
 --------

-Gets an existing repository by it's name or repository_id.
-Members will return either users_group or user associated to that repository.
-This command can be executed only using api_key belonging to user with admin rights or regular user that have at least read access to repository.
+Get an existing repository by its name or repository_id.
+Members will contain either users_group or user associated to that repository.
+This command can only be executed using the api_key of a user with admin rights, or that of a regular user with at least read access to the repository.

 INPUT::